Patterns:

 - Note:

-- Readings that are HI (above 600 mg/dL) and LO (below 20 mg/dL) are included in Patterns.
+- Readings that are LO (below 20 mg/dL) and HI (above 600 mg/dL) are included in Patterns.

 - Manually-entered blood glucose readings are not included in patterns.

-- Changing your High and Low Target Blood Glucose Limits will impact the Patterns.
+- Changing your Low and High Target Blood Glucose Limits will impact the Patterns.

 - Pattern messages provide information from past readings and may help you to identify a need to consider making therapy or lifestyle adjustments.
 Always consult your healthcare professional before making significant changes to your diabetes care plan.